cloudquery/plugin-config-ui-lib/etc/plugin-config-ui-lib.api.md

     formDisabled: boolean;
     submitError: any | undefined;
 };

+// Warning: (ae-forgotten-export) The symbol "GCPConnectorContextProps" needs to be exported by the entry point index.d.ts
+//
+// @public
+export const useGCPConnectorContext: () => GCPConnectorContextProps | undefined;

 // Warning: (ae-forgotten-export) The symbol "UseOauthConnectorProps" needs to be exported by the entry point index.d.ts
 //